pezra/blog/task-switching-in-git.md

 directory.
 Unfortunately, the changes i have made are incomplete and non-functional.

-[customer-integration]: I do a lot of customer integration.
+[^customer-integration]: I do a lot of customer integration.
 Once a customer starts testing it is important to keep the turn around on their blocking issues to a minimum.
 If you don't they get distracted and it's no telling how long you'll have to wait before they start